Polis Evo 2: Plot

 Khai wakes up, and sets out to call for help with Rian.
 They powered up a communications tower and warned HQ about the presence of a radar in the island, meaning any movement can be detected within the area.
 However, the tactical team had already begun the raid, and walked into an ambush leaving six operatives dead.
 Khai and Rian assisted in neutralising the remaining attackers, and regrouped with the remaining four operatives.

 Sani and Dan overpowered their captors and held Saif at gunpoint.
-However, Saif's men managed to subdued the duo, and executes Dan in retaliation.
+However, Saif's men managed to subdue the duo, and execute Dan in retaliation.
 Meanwhile, Khai decides to proceed in rescuing Sani, despite being told not to do so as they have limited support.
 Nevertheless, the four UKAP operatives volunteered to help, as well as Rian.
 Khai also sets up a rescue plan: send a fake body planted with explosives to Saif, and rescue the hostages during the handover, which HQ agrees.

-They rescued the 200 villagers, along with Sani and takes them shelter.
-Sani blames himself for Dan's death, which Khai tells him to proceed his duty to protect his country.
-They also find a dead Riky, where his cellphone reveals Apda was his accomplice, and the they apologized to Rian for not trusting her.
+They rescued the 200 villagers, along with Sani and took them to shelter.
+Sani blames himself for Dan's death, and Khai tells him to proceed his duty to protect his country.
+They also find a dead Riky, where his cellphone reveals Apda was his accomplice, and they apologize to Rian for not trusting her.

 As soon as the terrorists received the fake body, the bomb exploded, and the seven officers start their attack.
 The four UKAP operators are killed, while Khai is heavily injured in a fistfight.
 Sani kills the remaining attackers, but is shot by Saif.
 As Saif prepares to execute him, Khai arrives just in time to shoot Saif.

 They survived the incident and are recovering from their wounds.
-The film ends with them enjoying the view by the beach.
+The film ends with them enjoying the view of the beach.